NuCivic/react-dash/docs/development/settings.js.md

 If `region.multi = true` then you can use conditional rendering to render the region.
 If this is the case, then the region should contain an `elements` object.
 The elements object has keys which each contain a different array of elements.
 The muli-region should also define a datahandler.
 The datahandler returns a string which is used as the key to chose an array from the elements object.

 @@TODO add example
+@@TODO also - this will probably / potentially be handled by stateHandlers